5 Effective Ways to Keep Your Purse Clean

 Oh, handbags.
 Sometimes we have a love/hate relationship with them.
-We never mind spending a few extra dollars (or hundreds) for one because we justify it by saying “we’re investing” and “it’ll last for years”—but sometimes that extra investment turns into caring for a child.
-The bag gets its own seat at a restaurant cuz it could never dare touch the floor.
-But there are actually more ways to keep your purse clean and organized and make it last for years.
-Here are our five tricks:
+We never mind spending a few extra dollars (or hundreds) for one because we justify it by saying “we’re investing” and “it’ll last for years”—but sometimes that extra investment turns into basically caring for a child.
+The bag gets its own seat at a restaurant because we’d never dare have it touch the floor.
+Hey, if you want to protect your investment, you gotta do what you gotta do!

+Ahead, our top five tricks for keeping your handbags clean, organized, and in good shape for years to come.

 Pregame